DHI/mikeio/docs/pfs.md

 (...)
 ```

-Or by the `pfs.data` object (which will be a list of PfsSections if the PFS file contains multiple targets).
+Or by the `pfs.targets` object (which is a list of PfsSections).
 Each of the targets is a `PfsSection` object consisting of key-value pairs (keyword-parameter) and other PfsSections.

 ### PfsSection